Americans with Disabilities Act of 1990

-The Americans with Disabilities Act of 1990 or ADA is a civil rights law that prohibits discrimination based on disability.
+The Americans with Disabilities Act of 1990 (ADA) is a landmark civil rights law that prohibits discrimination based on disability.
 It affords similar protections against discrimination to Americans with disabilities as the Civil Rights Act of 1964, which made discrimination based on race, religion, sex, national origin, and other characteristics illegal, and later sexual orientation and gender identity.
 In addition, unlike the Civil Rights Act, the ADA also requires covered employers to provide reasonable accommodations to employees with disabilities, and imposes accessibility requirements on public accommodations.

-In 1986, the National Council on Disability had recommended the enactment of an Americans with Disabilities Act and drafted the first version of the bill which was introduced in the House and Senate in 1988.
+In 1986, the National Council on Disability had recommended the enactment of an Americans with Disabilities Act and drafted the first version of the bill, which was introduced in the House and Senate in 1988.
 A broad bipartisan coalition of legislators supported the ADA, while the bill was opposed by business interests (who argued the bill imposed costs on business) and conservative evangelicals (who opposed protection for individuals with HIV).
 The final version of the bill was signed into law on July 26, 1990, by President George H. W. Bush.
 It was later amended in 2008 and signed by President George W. Bush with changes effective as of January 1, 2009.